 In 2017 I discovered the kawaii cute style and fell in love with it.
 I started experimenting with drawing in this style and really enjoyed it.
 Over time, and a lot of practice, my own unique, recognisable style has emerged - the same style you see in the Flaming Imp logo, and it is the style I almost exclusively draw in now.

 My practice comes in the form of sketching with the Apple Pencil on an iPad using the Procreate app.
-A lot of my ideas and designs, start off life as part of design challenges, which are great for inspiration as they usually work by providing a prompt to get you thinking.
+A lot of my ideas and designs start off life as part of design challenges, which are great for inspiration as they usually work by providing a prompt to get you thinking.
 I take part in many drawing events, for example the annual Inktober drawing challenge.
 Only some of these sketches get drawn up as designs for sale (I redraw them and tidy them up on my laptop).
-You can see these unused sketches shared on my Instagram, Twitter and Facebook social media accounts.
+You can see these unused sketches shared on my blog, and also on my Instagram, Twitter and Facebook social media accounts.

 In the summer of 2019 Design By Humans did a feature on me - read the interview.